16th Mechanised Division (Poland): Organization

-The divisions is equipped with PT-91 Twardy and T-72M1Z tanks, BWP-1 infantry fighting vehicles and 2S1 Gvozdika self-propelled artillery.
+The divisions is equipped with PT-91 Twardy and T-72M1Z tanks, BWP-1 infantry fighting vehicles and 2S1 Gvozdika self-propelled artillery; however it is currently re-equipping with the K2 Black Panther.
 The 11th Artillery Regiment is equipped with WR-40 Langusta multiple rocket launchers and an operational group with 24 AHS Krab.

 According to Joint Force Command Brunssum's Northern Star newsletter of February 2017, the division will be reorganised as the new Multi-National Division North East, agreed on by NATO at the NATO Warsaw Summit.